Singapore data center company plans $500m investment in India, wider APAC next

 Kumar continues, “by bringing a laser-sharp focus to our business model and offering in a market that is ripe for disruption, we will 'stick to our knitting' and operate in a space we know best."

-Bridge Data Centres is currently focusing on India and Asia Pacific as key markets for its first stage investments.
+Bridge Data Centers is currently focusing on India and Asia Pacific as key markets for its first stage investments.

 Going forward, it aims to expand across APAC including Australia, China, Japan, Hong Kong, Indonesia and Philippines.